 Precedent studies can be used to explain and communicate the vision of a project, for example from how a building might house its occupants, through to material choices and its finished appearance.

 Peers, tutors, and clients have confidence in what they can understand, and if you can provide examples of what already exists, then it becomes far more difficult to misinterpret the designers vision.

 As listed below in the resources section, there are a few key places to find good precedents, however ultimately its just research, and relevant precedents can and will come from anywhere, and will always be bespoke to a particular project.
 They are rarely carried over from one to another.

 For architecture in particular, you should focus on breaking the project and brief down into segments and create sub categories for your research.
 This way each category will influence the next and help to form an overall vision.

-Trying to find singular precedents that cover everything is highly unlikely, and will only lead to frustration.
+Trying to find a singular precedent to cover everything is extremely difficult, and will only lead to frustration.

 These categories may include:

 - Building use